jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 Optimization

 At some point you’re going to want to explain what happens physically when doing some high level stuff, so you can see if this is the optimal way to do it.
-But I don’t care that much right now, but at some point it might have to be addressed.
+But I don’t care that much right now, but at some point it might might be addressed.
 I might do that in J Code, Fundamental Principles, but I won’t work it out straight away.
 Perhaps I’d just make an article about it, where I mention that it should be studied, but I don’t want to do that straight away, and why it should be studied.
 How things could be non-optimal and may be optimized.

 JJ